 Bishop O'Connell is one of four diocesan high schools in the Catholic Diocese of Arlington, accredited by the Virginia Catholic Education Association and the Southern Association of Colleges and Schools - Council on Accreditation and School Improvement.

-In 1992-1993, Bishop O'Connell High School was named as a Blue Ribbon School by the Department of Education, and in 2014 was named a School of Excellence by the Cardinal Newman Society.
+In 1992-1993, Bishop O'Connell High School was named as a Blue Ribbon School by the Department of Education, and was named to the 2018-2023 Catholic Education Honor Roll by the Cardinal Newman Society.